sarasun97/Arvato-customer-analytics-and-response-prediction/README.md

 # Arvato customer analytics and response prediction
- Part of the Udacity Data Scientist Nanodegree Program Blog post for this project can be found [here]( ) on my medium platform
+ Part of the Udacity Data Scientist Nanodegree Program A blog post for this project can be found [here]( ) on my medium platform
 ## Table of Contents
 1. Installation
 2. Project Motivation